ehhtishaam/Security-Audits/Daikibo-Breach-Investigation/README.md

 > ⚠️ **Note:** This is a simulated exercise completed as part of Deloitte's Cyber Job Simulation, hosted on Forage — not a real client engagement.
 Daikibo Industrials is a fictional company used for training purposes.
 The methodology and findings below are genuine and represent my own analysis.

 ## Background
 In this simulation, a news outlet had revealed sensitive private information about Daikibo Industrials (fictional client), and a production issue halted the client's assembly lines.
 The client suspected their manufacturing status dashboard had been breached.
-I was tasked with investigating `web_requests.log` — a record of every request made to the dashboard during the suspected attack window — to determine whether an attacker had been operating inside the system, and if so, identify the compromised account.
+I was tasked with investigating `web_activity.log` — a record of every request made to the dashboard during the suspected attack window — to determine whether an attacker had been operating inside the system, and if so, identify the compromised account.

 ## Objective
 1. Determine whether an internet-based attacker (no VPN access) could have directly accessed the status dashboard.